Anastas Ngjela: The first flight missions

-In 1957, Anastas Ngjella and his friend Mahmut Hysa got their first combat mission against a United States Air Force fighter pilot who was a NATO pilot.
-He and his friend were told that an American fighter pilot from the United States Air Force allegedly violated the airspace in Albania.
+In 1957, Anastas Ngjella and his colleague Mahmut Hysa flew their first combat mission against a United States Air Force jet. that had allegedly violated Albanian airspace.
 Anastas Ngjela and his friend Mahmut Hysa immediately got ready and took off.
 The American Lockheed T-33 jet was surrounded and forced to land on the unfinished runway at Rinas Airport.
 The plane was impounded and the American pilot Major Howard J. Curran was arrested.